chriseyre2000/pandemic/apps/pandemic_model/README.md

 2. Now working on the player deck (/)

-3. Work on action cards
+3. Work on action cards (/)

-4. Work on Roles
+4. Work on Roles - Only dispatcher to do

 We now have a game module that handles deal out the cards and roles.